These two are different in tone, yet are similar in character, with both stories revolving around a character with a power that others come seeking.

 Jeanne – our fearless, ingenious leader.
 Ever insisting that a character’s uppance is coming.
 Always giving us one-on-one encouragement.
 Never allowing us to wallow in despair.
 A taskmaster.
 But a kind one, who sees and acknowledges our development and progress.

 Adam – Out of all of us, he was the one who liked to move around, his background changing to another part of his house now and then.
 He had a huge amount of energy during a Conan reading!
 That could not be forgotten for the rest of the workshop as people would tap him to read passages of passion.
 I’m pretty sure he’s a borderlands fan and he’s been giving us all marketing tips as that’s part of his background.

 Ola – My virtual roommate!
 We got to talk before the workshop started and would chat in private messages (but only during casual conversation time, of course).
 She lives in New York City, is incredibly organized and super driven.
 She commemorates aspects of her experiences in script tattoos on her wrist (that I thought were bracelets at first) and I find that to be an amazing way to keep those experiences alive.
 [She has also started a brand-new pro-paying magazine called khōréō magazine that has a focus on elevating stories of immigrants and those affected by diaspora, so be sure to give it a check!]
 Continue reading

 Posted in Odyssey Workshop

-Tagged critique, critiquing, fantasy, fiction, flash, icebreakers, lecture, reading, sci-fi, science-fiction, short story, workshop, writing
+Tagged critique, fantasy, fiction, flash, mentor, novel, reading, sci-fi, science-fiction, short story, story, students, teacher, workshop, writing